AVPTag/CardTag/README.md

 A Google Cardboard -- any type of Google Cardboard.
 You do NOT need your phone's camera, so you can block that off if you would like.

-A Google Cardboard STRAP -- This is required so you can attach controllers to bluetooth
+A Google Cardboard STRAP -- This is required so you can attach controllers to bluetooth and not need to hold the VR

-At the **bare minimum** you need at least 2 external cameras -- You can't use your default phone camera :|
+Cameras are still being tested for requirement

 # Setup